 Balboa Park Golf Course (9-Hole) • San Diego, CA • 12/6/14

-I had the opportunity to play Balboa Park’s full-length course last year and I really enjoyed it, but I didn’t end up playing the 9-hole executive course that is also there.
+I had the opportunity to play Balboa Park’s 18-hole course last year and I really enjoyed it, but I didn’t end up playing the 9-hole executive course that is also there.
 My friend is a member of the BP Men’s Club and has been playing Balboa for years and years.
 Even though he doesn’t play the short course much and hadn’t played it for awhile, it was still interesting playing with someone who knew it so well.

 We had an 11:07 tee time, but showed up earlier and were able to get out pretty quickly.
 The 9-hole course is definitely a little easier to access than the big course, which is known for always being pretty crowded.
 As a non-resident, the price for me to walk 9 holes was $23.
 That’s definitely too steep, but paid what I needed to.